davmre/matrizer/README.md

 matrizer
 ========

 matrizer is an optimizing compiler for matrix expressions.
-You give it an expression (currently in awkward custom MATLAB-like syntax), along with approximate sizes of the matrices involved, and it searches for a mathematically equivalent version of the expression requiring fewer FLOPs to compute.
-The result is output as code generated for your favorite numeric computing environment (currently Python/numpy and MATLAB are implemented).
+Given approximate sizes of the matrices involved, it searches for mathematically equivalent expressions requiring fewer FLOPs to compute.
+The result is output as Python/numpy or MATLAB code.
 For example, the normal equations expression

     (X'X)^-1 X'y